 Income tax and capital gains up to the date of death

-This page deals with the tax affairs of the deceased up to date of death.
+This page deals with the tax affairs of the deceased up to their date of death.
 Before the estate is distributed to beneficiaries, the personal representative should ensure that any tax bills relating to the deceased are properly paid and any relevant tax refunds are claimed.

 Content on this page: